scottyboy805/dotnow-interpreter/README.md

 - Execute code as fast as is reasonably possible.
 - Support for debugging.

+# Dependencies
+- Mono.Cecil (0.10.0.0) or newer.
+Used to read managed assembly images into memory.

 # Limitations
 Trivial CLR is still very in early development although it is able to run most CIL code in its current form.
 There are however a few inherant limitations to the project:
 - In order for user types to derive from interpreted types defined in external assemblies, a proxy binding must be created ahead of time.